niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 * Why minimize perceptron requires combinatorial efforts while minimize linear regression requires just analytic solution.
 Logistic regression needs gradient descent.

 * When can GD be used?
 What algorithms use gradient descent method?
 What use sub-gradient methods?
 What are the requirements for GD?
+What are the advantages of using SGD?
+What does SGD work at all?
+What's the convergence speed between GD and SGD?
 * Why fixed rate learning rate GD works?
+* How does feature transformation affect the VC dimension?